oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/upgrade-domain-resource/_index.md

 The 4.0 Operator provides a seamless upgrade of the Domain resources with `weblogic.oracle/v8` version of the schema.
 When you create a Domain using a domain resource YAML with `weblogic.oracle/v8` schema in a namespace managed by the WKO 4.0, the [WebLogic Domain resource conversion webhook]({{< relref "/userguide/managing-operators/conversion-webhook.md" >}}) performs an automated upgrade of the domain resource to the `weblogic.oracle/v9` schema.
 The conversion webhook runtime converts the `weblogic.oracle/v8` configuration to the equivalent configuration in WKO 4.0.
 Similarly, when [upgrading the Operator version]({{< relref "/userguide/managing-operators/installation#upgrade-the-operator" >}}), Domains resources with `weblogic.oracle/v8` schema are seamlessly upgraded.

 ### Upgrade the `weblogic.oracle/v8` schema domain resource manually

+{{% notice note %}}
+The manual upgrade tooling described in this section convert `weblogic.oracle/v8` schema auxiliary image configuration into low-level Kubernetes schema, for example, init-containers and volumes.
+As time permits, Oracle recommends using a simplified `weblogic.oracle/v9` schema auxiliary images configuration as documented in the [Auxiliary Images Configuration]({{<relref "/userguide/managing-domains/model-in-image/auxiliary-images#configuration" >}}) section instead of relying on the generated low-level schema.
+{{% /notice %}}

 Beginning with Operator version 4.0, the Operator team provides a standalone command-line tool for manually upgrading the domain resource YAML file with `weblogic.oracle/v8` schema to the `weblogic.oracle/v9` schema.
 If you are required to keep the upgraded Domain resource YAML file in the source control repository, then you can use this tool to generate the upgraded Domain resource YAML file.

 ##### Setup